alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 Continuous Integration
 ---
-To complete the picture we want to start the containers and run the acceptance tests.
-We'll use the Maven Failsafe Plugin to do the tests, so add this plugin as so:
+To complete the picture we want to start the containers and run our acceptance tests.
+We'll use the Maven Failsafe Plugin to run the tests, so add this plugin as follows:

 ~~~xml
 <plugin>